Lindow Woman: Discovery and murder investigation

 The bog body of Lindow I was discovered on 13 May 1983 by commercial peat cutters, Andy Mould and Stephen Dooley.
 They first noticed an unusual item on the conveyor belt, which was similar in shape and size to a football.
 They took the object from the conveyor to examine it more closely.
 After they removed the adhesive remains of peat, they realized they had found an incomplete preserved human head with attached remnants of soft tissue, brain, eye, optic nerve, and hair.

-The police were summoned to deal with the remains, and suspected a crime.
+The police were summoned to deal with the remains and suspected a crime.
 They launched a murder investigation.
 For over two decades, a local 57-year-old man Peter Reyn-Bardt, had been under suspicion of murdering his estranged wife, Malika de Fernandez, and of disposing of her body.
 When questioned, Reyn-Bardt assumed that the skull fragment came from his wife's body, and said, "It has been so long I thought I would never be found out."
 He admitted to strangling her, dismembering her body, and burying the remains in a drainage ditch.

-Because the rest of De Fernandez' remains could not be found, Detective Inspector George Abbott sent the head to Oxford University for further study.
+Because the rest of remains could not be found, Detective Inspector George Abbott sent the head to Oxford University for further study.
 Carbon-14 dating of the skull fragment returned a date of 1740 ± 80BP (c.
 250 AD), suggesting that it dated back to Roman Britain.

 After the origins of the head were revealed, Reyn-Bardt withdrew his confession; despite this and the fact that no trace of Fernandez' body was found, he was brought to trial at Chester Crown Court in December 1983.
 At trial, he pleaded guilty to manslaughter.
 He told the jury that his estranged wife had come to the cottage where he lived with another man; that she had threatened to expose his homosexuality (still criminalized under British law at the time); and that his wife died during an argument over money.
 He said he could not recall how his wife died, but that he had no doubt he caused her death.
 The jury found him guilty of murder.
 He spent the rest of his life in prison.

 Today, only the bony remains of the skull from the discovery exist, because of the handling of evidence by the police.
 The remains of the skull were anthropologically identified as probably belonging to a woman 30 to 50 years old.
 Recent studies have suggested doubt about the sex of the individual.

 Another body was recovered in the area in 1987, and is referred to as Lindow III.
-It was headless and has a vestigial thumb.
+It was headless and had a vestigial thumb.
 A theory described the killings of both Lindow I and II as ritual sacrifice attributed to the Celtic enclaves.